agtMaurice/education-verification-system-contract/README.md

 import "@openzeppelin/contracts/utils/Counters.sol";
 ```

-The `EducationCredentialVerification` contract extends the `ERC-721` token standard. `ERC-721` is a standard for creating unique, non-fungible tokens on the Celo blockchain.
+The `EducationCredentialVerification` contract extends the `ERC-721` token standard.
+The [ERC-721](https://eips.ethereum.org/EIPS/eip-721) is a standard for creating unique, non-fungible tokens on the Celo blockchain.
 In this contract, we will use `ERC-721` to create unique educational credentials for students.

-The `AccessControl` library is also imported and utilized in the `EducationCredentialVerification` contract. `AccessControl` allows us to define roles for various participants in the system.
+The [AccessControl](https://docs.openzeppelin.com/contracts/4.x/access-control) library is also imported and utilized in the `EducationCredentialVerification` contract. `AccessControl` allows us to define roles for various participants in the system.
 In this contract, we define the `ISSUER_ROLE` which is granted to educational institutions that are authorized to issue credentials.

 ```solidity
 contract EducationCredentialVerification is ERC721, AccessControl {